molgenis/molgenis/docs/guide-explore.md

 - Settings: (only visible as admin) opens up table settings form

 #### Card view and custom cards
-Data explorer v2 has the ability to show data as a grid of cards or as a data table ( similar to data explorer v1)
+Data explorer v2 has the ability to show data as a grid of cards or as a data table ( similar to data explorer v1).

 ##### Card view with default card
 By default each card shows a list show as a list of label / value pairs.
 Each item in the list is a column in the data table.
-The number of items show can be configured using the table settings
+The number of items show can be configured using the table settings.

 #### Custom card layout